 Treatment for patella tendonitis consists of reducing the initial pain and inflammation through rest and ice followed by a rehabilitation program which will include eccentric strengthening exercises.

-Apply the PRICE principes of protection, rest, ice compression and elevation.
+Apply the PRICE principles of protection, rest, ice compression and elevation.
 Apply cold therapy on a regular basis, especially during the first 24 to 48 hours and after any form of exercise.
 A cold therapy wrap or gel ice pack is ideal.
 If the tendon is painful then ice can be applied for 10 minutes every hour reducing the frequency as symptoms improve.

 Wear a knee support, or jumpers knee strap to reduce pain and ease the strain on the tendon.
 A jumpers knee strap wraps around the tendon just below the knee changing the angle of the tendon against the patella which changes the part of the tendon the forces are transmitted.
 A simple patella taping technique can also relieve the strain on the tendon in the same way.